MrSnifo/twitch.py/README.md

 client.run('YOUR_USER_ACCESS_TOKEN')
 ```

-### OAuth Authentication
+## OAuth Authentication

-Easily authenticate with Twitch using the Device Flow authentication method:
+Authenticate easily with Twitch using the Device Flow authentication method:

 ```python
 from twitch import Client